 This program would be well suited to students pursuing careers in archives and records management, history, museum studies or a related field.
 Applicants should be in their junior or senior year of study.
-Each student’s wage for the summer semester is $3,000.
+Each student’s wage for the summer semester is $2,400.
+Students will work four days per week for the semester -- two days at Miner Institute and two days at The Alice T. Miner Museum.
 Students live in the Middleton Miller Student Housing Complex and are provided breakfast and lunch each weekday in our on-site cafeteria.
 A refundable $100 security deposit for the room is deducted from the first paycheck.

 Applicants are required to provide the following: